 Lexus Tire Pressure Light On But Tires Are Full - Possible Causes And Solutions

 When your Lexus tire pressure light is on, but your tires are okay, there could be several reasons for this issue.
+Such as a malfunctioning tire pressure monitoring system (TPMS) sensor, temperature changes affecting tire pressure, tire damage that may not be visible, or a calibration issue with the TPMS.
 Here are some possible causes to consider:

 • Sensor Malfunction: The tire pressure monitoring system (TPMS) sensors may be faulty, causing them to detect low tire pressure inaccurately.